 line 87-94: refers to OpenStack service

-line 88-89: VIPs configured for management and data/ctrl network respectively.
-One usage of these VIPs is make it possible to access the openstack horizon service (webUI) from managent network.
-By default all OpenStack services listen on the the IP in data/ctrl network.
-With these VIPs configured and used by keepalived, HAproxy can forward the access request coming from the management network to the to Horizon service.
+line 88-89: VIPs configured for management and data control network respectively: one usage of these VIPs is to make it possible to access the OpenStack horizon service (webUI) from management network, by default all OpenStack services listen on the IP in data/ctrl network.
+With these VIPs configured and used by keepalived, HAproxy can forward the access request coming from the management network to the Horizon service.

-installation steps
+installation Steps

-Once the yaml file is carefully prepared, the installation process is relatively easy.
-Basically we select one node as the deployment node, this is the node from where we want to automate the installation of all other nodes.
-In practice, we use controller node as the deployment node.
+Once the YAML file is carefully prepared, the installation process is relatively easy.
+Basically you select one node as the deployment node, the node from where you want to automate the installation of all other nodes.
+In practice, use the controller node as the deployment node.

-In this node we need to install some pre-requisite software packages, such as python libraries, ansible, git, etc. python modules (e.g python-wheel) are used by ansible, and ansible is our automation tool. git is used to clone a github repository which includes all ansible playbooks.
-We then use ansible to automate the software installation in all nodes based on the playbooks and our configuration file instances.yaml.
-The detail steps are here:
+In this node you need to install some pre-requisite software, such as python libraries, ansible, git, etc., and the python modules (python-wheel) that are used by Ansible, and ansible is our automation tool. git is used to clone a github repository which includes all Ansible playbooks.
+Then you use Ansible to automate the software installation in all the nodes based on the playbook and your configuration file instances.yaml.
+The details start here:

-install pre-requisite packages on deployment node, in our case it’s the controller a2s2
+1. Install pre-requisite packages on deployment node, in this case, it’s the controller a2s2:

 yum -y remove python-netaddr yum -y install epel-release python-pip gcc python-cffi python-devel bcrypt==3.1.7 sshpass python-wheel pip install wheel requests yum -y install git pip install ansible==2.5.2.0

-use git to clone install ansible deployer folder into deployment node:
+2. Use git to clone install the Ansible deployer folder into deployment node:

 git clone http://github.com/tungstenfabric/tf-ansible-deployer cd tf-ansible-deployer

-place the prepared configuration file instances.yaml to tf-ansible-deployer/config
+3. Place the prepared configuration file instances.yaml to tf-ansible-deployer/config:

-install contrail with ansible
+4. Install Contrail with Ansible:

 ansible-playbook -i inventory/ -e orchestrator=openstack playbooks/configure_instances.yml ansible-playbook -i inventory/ playbooks/install_openstack.yml ansible-playbook -i inventory/ -e orchestrator=openstack playbooks/install_contrail.yml

-install openstack client
+5. Install the OpenStack client:

 pip install --ignore-installed python-openstackclient python-ironicclient openstack-heat

-Once everything succeeds, you will have an up and running 4 nodes contrail cluster (1 controller node and 3 vRouter/compute node).
-You can log in to the setup through webUI or ssh session to check the system running status.
+After everything loads, you will have an up and running 4-node Contrail cluster (one controller node and three vRouter/compute nodes).
+You can log in to the setup via a webUI or ssh session to check system status.

-post-installation verification
+Post-installation Verification

-Here is the contrail web UI for a working setup:
+Here is the Contrail web UI for a working setup in Figure 5.2.